asift91/Manual_Migration/option1.md

     - After completion of deployment, go to the resource group.
     - The following image will give some idea on how the resources will be created.
     ![resourcesoverview](images/resourcesoverview.PNG)
-    - Update the moodle directory and configuration in both the controller virtual machine and virtual machine scale set instance.

 -  **Virtual Machine**
     - Login into this controller machine using any of the free open-source terminal emulator or serial console tools.
         - Copy the public IP of controller VM to use as the hostname.
         - Expand SSH in navigation panel and click on Auth and browse the same SSH key file given while deploying the Azure infrastructure using the ARM template.
-        - Click on Open and it will prompt to give the username.
+        - Click on Open and it will prompt for give the username.
 Give it as azureadmin as it is hard coded in template.
         ![puttyloginpage](images/puttyloginpage.PNG)
         ![puttykey](images/puttykeybrowse.PNG)
         - [Putty general FAQ/troubleshooting questions](https://documentation.help/PuTTY/faq.html).